CCA-Software-Group/py_template/docs/index.rst

 Welcome to the `py_template` docs!

-The API has an example entries for the example function and class in the template codebase.
+The API has example entries for the function and class in `example_module.py`.

 .. toctree::
    :maxdepth: 1